 - Media—Applications that host or stream media as a service.

-- Office Productivity—Applications for producing information and other standard office-oriented tasks such as documentation, presentations, project management, etc.
+- Office Productivity—Applications for producing information and other standard office-oriented tasks such as documentation, presentations, project management, and so on.

 - Others—Used for those services where no existing categorization would fit.